European Parliament: Translation and interpretation

 Speakers in the European Parliament are entitled to speak in any of the 24 official languages of the European Union, ranging from French and German to Maltese and Irish.
 Simultaneous interpreting is offered in all plenary sessions, and all final texts of legislation are translated.
-With twenty-four languages, the European Parliament is the most multilingual parliament in the world and the biggest employer of interpreters in the world (employing 350 full-time and 400 free-lancers when there is higher demand).
+With twenty-four languages, the European Parliament is the most multilingual parliament in the world and the biggest employer of interpreters in the world (employing 350 full-time and 400 freelancers when there is higher demand).
 Citizens may also address the Parliament in Basque, Catalan/Valencian and Galician.

 Usually a language is translated from a foreign tongue into a translator's native tongue.
 Due to the large number of languages, some being minor ones, since 1995 interpreting is sometimes done the opposite way, out of an interpreter's native tongue (the "retour" system).
 In addition, a speech in a minor language may be interpreted through a third language for lack of interpreters ("relay" interpreting) – for example, when interpreting out of Estonian into Maltese.
 Due to the complexity of the issues, interpretation is not word for word.
 Instead, interpreters have to convey the political meaning of a speech, regardless of their own views.
 This requires detailed understanding of the politics and terms of the Parliament, involving a great deal of preparation beforehand (e.g. reading the documents in question).
 Difficulty can often arise when MEPs use profanities, jokes and word play or speak too fast.

 While some see speaking their native language as an important part of their identity, and can speak more fluently in debates, interpretation and its cost has been criticised by some.
 A 2006 report by Alexander Stubb MEP highlighted that by only using English, French and German costs could be reduced from €118,000 per day (for 21 languages then – Romanian, Bulgarian and Croatian having not yet been included) to €8,900 per day.
 There has also been a small-scale campaign to make French the reference language for all legal texts, on the basis of an argument that it is more clear and precise for legal purposes.

 Because the proceedings are translated into all of the official EU languages, they have been used to make a multilingual corpus known as Europarl.
 It is widely used to train statistical machine translation systems.